srushtipatil88/Banking-Customer-Transaction-Intelligence-Dashboard/README.md

-## Credit Card Financial Dashboard – Description for GitHub
+## Credit Card Financial Dashboard –

 This project is an interactive **Credit Card Financial Dashboard** developed to analyze customer behavior, transaction trends, revenue generation, and financial performance using data visualization techniques.
 The dashboard provides a comprehensive overview of credit card operations and helps stakeholders make data-driven decisions.